project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/content_checklist_configuration.md

 ## Overview

-In Sunbird, content reviewer is able to see two buttons.
+To ensure that content uploaded and available on Sunbird are quality driven and adheres to standard guidelines, content can be published only after it undergoes a review.

+A content reviewer on Sunbird can perform the following activites on SUnbird:
 * Request changes
 * Publish

-When reviewer clicks any of the button a checklist is displayed.
-The checklist can be configurable.

-**Following are the different levels of configuration to be supported:**
+This page details the procedure on how to configure the review checklist.
+Configurations are supported are at the following two levels:
-* Instance level.
+* Instance level
-* Channel level.
+* Channel level

-In case if there is a configuration at Channel level, it overrides Instance level configuration.
-Configuration is not mandatory.
+When configuration is done at a channel level, it overrides instance level configuration.

+<b>Note</b>: Configurations are set internally, users can override default configuration to customize checklists for organiational requirements.

-**Different configuration can be defined differently for the following content types:**
+Different configuration can be defined differently for the following content types:
 * Course
 * Textbook
 * Resource and Collection

-**Following is the behavior for front-end:**
-**Request Changes:**
+### Default UI Behaviour:
+When there sre no configuration set for the checklist, the UI displays the following messages:

+<br>1.
+When requesting changes to content:
-* If there is no configuration present, default config should be displayed with a message "Please detail the required changes in the comments:" and the comment box.
-Request changes button should be disabled.
-It will get enabled once the comment is filled.
+<br>&emsp;a) An information message "Please detail the required changes in the comments" is displayed over the comment box.
+On entering commnets here, the Request Changes button is enabled
-* If API fails, an error message(default) should be displayed on the toaster.
-* If configuration present, everything should be displayed from the configuration and the comment box.
-Request changes button should be disabled.
-It will get enabled once the comment is not empty and a reason is checked.

-**Publish:**
+<br>&emsp;b) In case of default API failure, an error message stating the same is displayed
+<br>2.
+When publishing reviewed content:
-* If there is no configuration present, default config should be displayed with a message "Are you sure you want to publish?".
-Publish button should be enabled.
+<br>&emsp;a) A confirmation message ""Are you sure you want to publish?"" is displayed.
+The Publish button is enabled and reviewer clicks the button to publish content
-* If API fails, an error message(default) should be displayed on the toaster.
-* If configuration present, everything should be displayed from the configuration.
-Publish button should be disabled.
-It should get enabled once all the reason is checked.

-**Steps to Configure**
+<br>&emsp;b) In case of default API failure, an error message stating the same is displayed

+### Configuring Review Checklist
-* Use the create/update form API with below API request.
+* Use the create/update form API with the following API request

-**Mock API request for Request Changes with configuration:**
+**Sample API request for Request Changes with configuration:**

 <pre>
 {